arpastrana/dfdm/README.md

 # dfdm

-A differentiable implementation of the Force Density Method.
+A differentiable implementation of the force density method (FDM).

 This library is tailored to the solution of constrained form-finding problems.

 ![](fdm_header.png)